project-chip/connectedhomeip/examples/contact-sensor-app/linux/README.md

 is tested on **Ubuntu for Raspberry Pi Server 20.04 LTS (aarch64)** and **Ubuntu for Raspberry Pi Desktop 20.10 (aarch64)**

-To cross-compile this example on x64 host and run on **NXP i.MX 8M Mini** **EVK**, see the associated
+To cross-compile this example on an x64 host and run it on **NXP i.MX 8M Mini** **EVK**, see the associated
 [README document](../../../docs/guides/nxp/nxp_imx8m_linux_examples.md) for
 details.